 - Even if you build on a smaller scale, there is much to be learned from the construction process around Biomedicum.
-We contribute our input to interested parties, but exactly what projects will come out of these discussions is too say.
+We contribute our input to interested parties, but exactly what projects will come out of these discussions is too early to say.

 Client / project manager: Akademiska Hus.